 Stabbing attack at Oregon homeless shelter sends 11 people to hospital, man in custody

 SALEM, Ore.
-(AP) — A man police arrested on suspicion of stabbing multiple people at a homeless shelter became violent at the check-in desk, the center’s director said.
-Twelve people were injured and 11 were taken to a hospital as officers converged on the bloody scene.
+(AP) — A man was arrested on suspicion of stabbing multiple people at a homeless shelter Sunday night, injuring 12 people and sending 11 to the hospital.

-Five remained in the hospital in critical condition Monday after the attack Sunday night at the Union Gospel Mission, Deputy Chief Treven Upkes said.
+Five men who were still in the hospital Monday with serious but non-life-threatening injuries after the stabbing attack at the Union Gospel Mission, Deputy Chief Treven Upkes said.

 Officers were called out at about 7:15 p.m.
 Sunday to the shelter, the Salem Police Department said in a statement, saying the victims suffered “varying types of injuries.”